Credential-Provider-SIG/cred-migrate-data/draft-ietf-cpsig-cred-migrate-data.md

 --- abstract

-This is a test of the templating system
+This is a test of the templating system and deployment

 --- middle